Tue, 07/14/2020 - 10:00am

 But how about a career option where you’re able to draw on every aspect of your college experience—from the day you enrolled to the moment you finished your last final to the time you drew on career counseling resources—all to help others live their best college lives?

 That’s what an education centered on higher education and career counseling can do.
 What is higher education counseling?
 What is career counseling?
 Together, they are a calling for professionals who know what it takes to help students from a variety of backgrounds make the most of their college years and their career futures.
 Like everything worth doing, it isn’t always easy, but it can be personally rewarding.

 What Does a Higher Education Counselor Do?

 College counselors fill a variety of roles, but all are committed to ensuring that students achieve success in both academics and the professional sphere.
-For many, this means offering guidance regarding various academic and career options.
+For many, this means offering guidance regarding various academic options and career counseling services.
 Students lacking basic organization and time management skills can also turn to counselors for help with implementing effective study habits.

 Many counselors help students work through personal issues, including relationship problems, mental health issues, learning disorders, and substance abuse.
 By offering much-needed emotional support and guidance, higher education counselors can help students get through trying situations, which might otherwise convince them to drop out of college or put their educational aspirations on hold.

 Although much of college counselors' work involves meeting directly with students and faculty members, administrative matters also make up a large part of the average counselor's workday.
 Depending on the school setting and job title, counselors may be required to gather and analyze data about admitted college students, write grant proposals, or create promotional materials for counseling programs.